Ulsan: Economy

 Ulsan is the home of the world's largest automobile assembly plant, with an annual capacity of 1,700,000 units, operated by Hyundai Motors.
 The plant started with 50,000 capacity in 1968 and has expanded 30 times to become the top complex in the world with its own export piers with logistics competitiveness.
 Its integrated design of related functions was inspired by the Ford River Rouge Complex in Dearborn, Michigan.

 In November 2011, SB LiMotive opened an advanced lithium-ion battery production plant in Ulsan.
 SB LiMotive was a 50-50 consortium of Samsung SDI and Robert Bosch GmbH.
 In September 2012, Samsung SDI bought out Robert Bosch GmbH's portion of SB LiMotive for $95 million to gain 100% ownership of the Ulsan production facility.
 The Ulsan plant is one of Samsung SDI's trio of advanced car-battery production facilities.

+In 2026, Samsung SDI announced a 16 trillion won investment plan in its Ulsan plant to mass produce solid state batteries.

 Hydrogen Town

 The Ulsan Green Hydrogen Town is a hydrogen city being developed as a pilot project.
-As of October 2024, 188km of underground pipelines have been laid to connect hydrogen produced as a byproduct from petrochemical complexes to the city center.
+As of October 2024, 188 km of underground pipelines have been laid to connect hydrogen produced as a byproduct from petrochemical complexes to the city center.